cloudmesh-community/sp20-516-232/notebook.md

 # Notebook Ashok Singam SP20-516-232

+## Week 15: Mon 04/20/20 - 04/26/20

 ## Week 14: Mon 04/13/20 - 04/19/20

+*  :+1: Tested setup,volume provider and tear down test files for two clouds: Openstack and Oracle.
+For Oracle it took a while(almost 6hours) to make cms vm boot to work.
+*  :+1: Created test files for setup and teardown of vms
 *  :+1: Attented online meeting on 04/13/2020

 ## Week 13: Mon 04/06/20 - 04/12/20